raspberrypilearning/hows-your-day/en/step_2.md

 --- /task ---

-### Choosing three moods for the day
+### Choose three moods for the day

 --- task ---

 You now need to add gestures for each mood.
-You need to add one gesture each to your Workspace for:
+You need to add one gesture each for:
 + Good day
 + Okay day
 + Bad day